suboptimal-solutions/netty-webtransport/docs/architecture.md

 ## 1. Overview

 WebTransport sits on top of Netty's HTTP/3 codec, which sits on top of Netty's QUIC codec.
-The pipeline (server side):
+The user-facing shape mirrors HTTP/2 multiplex: one session is one parent-ish channel (the CONNECT request stream), each WebTransport stream is a child `QuicStreamChannel` with its own pipeline, and datagrams are pipeline messages on the session channel.

 ```
 UDP datagrams
     ↓
 QuicServerCodecBuilder pipeline  (io.netty:netty-codec-quic + native quiche)
     ↓
-Http3ServerConnectionHandler  (io.netty:netty-codec-http3)
-    ↓                                     ↓
+QuicChannel pipeline:
+    [WebTransportServerProtocolHandler]      ← user installs this
+    [Http3ServerConnectionHandler]           ← installed by us
+    [WebTransportDatagramRouter]             ← installed by us; demuxes datagrams to sessions

-HTTP/3 control stream            HTTP/3 request streams (one per CONNECT)
+For each accepted CONNECT request stream (one per WebTransport session):
-                                          ↓
-                            WebTransportServerHandler  (us)
+    QuicStreamChannel pipeline (== "session channel"):
+        [Http3 codec internals]
+        [WebTransportConnectHandler]         ← validates CONNECT; replaces self after 200
-                                          ↓
+            ↓ becomes:
-                            WebTransportSession  (us)  ↔  application
+        [WebTransportSessionHandler]         ← consumes capsules, fires lifecycle events
+        [WebTransportSessionDatagramOutboundHandler]  ← prefixes outbound datagrams
+        [user handlers from WebTransportSessionInitializer]   ← see datagram frames + events

+For each peer-initiated WebTransport bidi stream:
+    QuicStreamChannel pipeline:
+        [WebTransportBidiStreamPrefixHandler]   ← strips WT_STREAM (0x41) + sessionId varints
+        [user handlers from WebTransportStreamInitializer]   ← see raw ByteBuf payload

+For each peer-initiated WebTransport uni stream (after HTTP/3 strips type 0x54):
+    QuicStreamChannel pipeline:
+        [WebTransportUniStreamPrefixHandler]    ← strips sessionId varint
+        [user handlers from WebTransportUniStreamInitializer]
 ```

-The `:protocol = webtransport` extended-CONNECT request opens a long-lived stream that anchors a session.
-Subsequent client-initiated streams (uni- and bidi-) are mapped to that session by their session ID.
-Datagrams are demuxed by the "quarter stream ID" context-id from RFC 9297.
-The capsule protocol carries flow control and lifecycle signals on the CONNECT stream itself.
+The `:protocol = webtransport-h3` extended-CONNECT request opens a long-lived stream that anchors a session.
+Subsequent client-initiated streams (uni- and bidi-) are mapped to that session by their session ID; the prefix handlers handle that mapping and remove themselves once done.
+Datagrams are demuxed by the "quarter stream ID" context-id from RFC 9297 in `WebTransportDatagramRouter`, which fires a `WebTransportDatagramFrame` into the matching session channel's pipeline.
+The capsule protocol carries flow control and lifecycle signals on the CONNECT stream itself; capsules are consumed inside `WebTransportSessionHandler` and surface to user code as sealed `WebTransportSessionEvent` records (`Established` / `Draining` / `Closed`).

+Outbound stream creation goes through `WebTransportStreamChannelBootstrap` (mirrors `Http2StreamChannelBootstrap`); it allocates a fresh `QuicStreamChannel`, writes the WebTransport prefix bytes, then runs the caller's `ChannelHandler`.

 Client side mirrors the server.
 The Java client is the last protocol task in the [roadmap](roadmap.md); the priority client is the browser via the W3C